alco/gostart/README.md

 ### 8. Can I create a package outside of $GOPATH?

 No. You can change your `GOPATH` though, as described in the previous answer.
 But keep in mind that `$GOPATH` points to a workspace.
-You packages go into the _src_ directory inside a workspace.
+Your packages go into the _src_ directory inside a workspace.

 <a name="faq9"/>